huaminghuangtw/Second-Brain/My-Evergreen-Notes/optimism.md

 "We should be optimistic not because we believe that our problems are smaller than we thought.
 We should be optimistic because we believe that our capacity to solve problems is greater than we thought." — from TED Talk "The Future Will Be Shaped by Optimists" by Kevin Kelly

 "Cynicism is easy.
 Mimicry is easy.
 Optimistic contrarians are the rarest breed." — Naval Ravikant

+You can always choose to look at the _bright_ side of something.